 where $\Omega_{ij}$ are the components of the round metric on the unit $S^3$.
 In this special case the functional PDEs \eqref{diraceqns} reduce to a single ``ordinary'' PDE known as the Wheeler-DeWitt (WDW) equation, $\hat{\mathcal{H}} \Psi = 0$ (see \S\ref{QCsec}).
 We will restrict ourselves to the leading order approximation of such NB amplitudes in the semiclassical limit (so we will only compute solutions to the classical equations of motion), and assume that the dominant classical configuration that contributes to the path integral lives on a four-ball ($B^4$), is regular and additionally has $O(4)$ symmetry.
-Specifically we will be interested in the scenario where the potential energy density $\tilde{V}(\varphi)$ of the scalar is of the slow roll type, i.e. there is a region where the slow roll parameters are small over an extended range.
-Our result, stated in \S\ref{NBsec} in Eqns. \eqref{VilenkinWF}-\eqref{HHWF} and which has been anticipated in Ref. \cite{Hartle:2008ng}, extends the well-known result in the case of a constant positive scalar potential \cite{PhysRevD.28.2960,Halliwell1988} to arbitrary slow roll models (and generalizes the result in \cite{PhysRevD.46.1546} which studies the particular slow roll model $\tilde{V}(\varphi) = m^2 \varphi^2$).
-In the former case the classical solution, which we will also call a NB ``instanton'' or ``saddle'', can be viewed as half of a four-sphere ($S^4$) (which is responsible for the magnitude of the wave function) glued onto half of de Sitter (dS) space (responsible for the phase).
-In the latter case the NB solution is inherently complex, but may be viewed as an approximately Euclidean $S^4$ glued onto approximately Lorentzian dS space (both still responsible for the magnitude and phase of the wave function respectively).
+Further we will be interested in the scenario where the potential energy density $\tilde{V}(\varphi)$ of the scalar is of the slow-roll type, i.e. there is a region where the slow-roll parameters are small over an extended range.
+Our result, stated in \S\ref{NBsec} in Eqns. \eqref{VilenkinWF}-\eqref{HHWF} and which has been anticipated in Ref. \cite{Hartle:2008ng}, extends the well-known result in the case of a constant positive scalar potential \cite{PhysRevD.28.2960,Halliwell1988} to arbitrary slow-roll models (and generalizes the result in \cite{PhysRevD.46.1546} which studies the particular slow-roll model $\tilde{V}(\varphi) = m^2 \varphi^2$).
+In the constant-potential case the classical solution, which we will also call a NB ``instanton'' or ``saddle'', can be viewed as half of a four-sphere ($S^4$) (which is responsible for the magnitude of the wave function) glued onto half of de Sitter (dS) space (responsible for the phase).
+In the general slow-roll case the NB solution is inherently complex, but may be viewed as an approximately Euclidean $S^4$ glued onto approximately Lorentzian dS space (both still essentially responsible for the magnitude and phase of the wave function, respectively).
 Depending on the choice of contributing saddle, NB wave functions predict a one-parameter family of classical inflating universes which are weighted as

-where $\varphi_0$ is the starting point of inflation (that is, when the universe had size $a H \gtrsim 1$ and is close to the attractor).
+where $\varphi_0$ is the starting point of inflation (that is, when the universe had size $a H \approx 1$ and is close to the attractor).
 As is well-known the sign difference in \eqref{ourresult} distinguishes the Hartle-Hawking from the Vilenkin wave functions (again see \S\ref{NBsec}).